Devpro-Software/licensify/README.md

-# Licensify: Digital License Signing & Verification 🔐
+# Licensify: Digital License Signatures & Verification 🔐

 Licensify is a powerful Go library that simplifies the process of creating, signing, and verifying digital licenses.
 It provides an easy-to-use interface for developers to manage licenses, ensuring secure distribution and verification across different platforms.